OHiddema/php_mysql/README.md

 Step 10.
  - Use a SQL select statement to select all HP laptops and output the result to the console.

+Step 11.
+ -Use a SQL select statement and passing a parameter chosen by the user.